Skip to Main Content

 Chicago parenthetical in-text citation and full details are provided in a reference or works cited list physical, natural, and social sciences "Turabian" style, widely used for decades by students, is essentially a simplified version of Chicago Style.

-Credit: University of Washington Libraries, Citing Sources, accessed September 5, 2023
+Credit: University of Washington University Libraries Research Guide, Citing Source, accessed September 5, 2023

 Guidelines